Interdisciplinary Art and Design Practices

 – to raise relevant questions and to test them through the development of projects;

-- Student evaluation is based on the workshop projects, participation in class, and the final workshop portfolio.
+– Student evaluation is based on assignments, participation in class, and the final presentation.